rust-embedded/awesome-embedded-rust/README.md

 -   [Exploring Rust on Teensy](https://branan.github.io/teensy/) by @branan — Beginner set of articles on getting into embedded dev in Rust.
 -   [Pragmatic Bare Metal Rust](http://www.hashmismatch.net/pragmatic-bare-metal-rust/) A starter article about starting Rust development on STM32 microcontrollers (cubeMX + FFI).
 -   [Using Rust in an Embedded Project: A Simple Example](https://spin.atomicobject.com/2016/07/08/rust-embedded-project-example/#.V3-os-6qlZw.hackernews) Article and some links on setting up Rust cross-compiling.
--   [Robigalia](https://robigalia.org) IoT operating system in Rust running on secure seL4 microkernel.
+-   [Robigalia](https://robigalia.org) general purpose robust operating system in Rust running on secure seL4 microkernel.
 -   [Tock](https://www.tockos.org) An embedded operating system designed for running multiple concurrent, mutually distrustful applications on low-memory and low-power microcontrollers
 -   [intermezzOS](http://intermezzos.github.io) A small teaching operating system in Rust.
 A book with some explanations is also included.
 -   Raspberry Pi Bare Metal Programming with Rust